jporeilly/DC--Demo/01--Pre-flight/preflight.md

 firewall-cmd --permanent --add-port=5000/tcp
 firewall-cmd --reload
 ```
-Note: not required as firewall is disabled.
+Note: not required as firewall is disabled (but yoiu would have to open ports in production).

 The Docker Regsitry is installed as a container.

 ``deploy Registry container:``
 ```
-cd /data/Docker-Registry
+cd Docker-Registry
 docker-compose up -d
 ```
 Note: check that the container is up and running -Visual Studio Code